ARTICLE Libby Schultz IMAGE Abodo/Stuart MacKenzie

 What is weatherboard?

-Kiwi homeowners have a long love affair with weatherboard, and it’s still one of our most popular cladding materials today.
-It now comes in a variety of materials – from the traditional timber, to fibre-cement board, or composite products like aluminium or PVC.
+A popular pick for cladding materials is weatherboard, which now comes in a variety of materials – from the traditional timber, to fibre-cement board, or composite products like aluminium or PVC.

 Not surprisingly, Ben Campbell from Abodo is a big fan of timber.

-“Of all the weatherboard options, timber is cost-effective, sustainably-grown, made in New Zealand and easy to work with.
+“Of all the weatherboard options, timber is cost-effective and easy to work with.
 It’s also pretty good from a durability perspective, with most treated timber products being warranted for 25 years.”

 Design-wise, weatherboard offers a number of options.
 When run horizontally, you can either go rusticated (a flat profile), or bevel-back (the traditional bungalow look).
 The most modern-looking profile is the vertical shiplap.